Qeedji/gekkota-os/SDK-G4/bootstrap App/example/social_distancing-pushbutton/README.md

 This App is an example to show a social distancing application with the WPAN push-button.

-It allows to a people to limit the number of people in a room by displaying on a screen, located near the access door, to display different information messages thanks to an `EnOcean` WPAN push button :
+It allows to a person to limit, thanks to an `EnOcean` WPAN push button, the number of people standing in a room by displaying different information messages on a screen:
 - a message&sup1; with a green background on a screen when the user is pressing on the `Empty circle` key of the push-button.
 ```
 YOU CAN ENTER,